VegaASM/V-Elf-Disc-Drive-Lighter/README.md

 # V-Elf-Disc-Drive-Lighter
-A tiny PPC Elf (entirely handwritten from scratch) that will initiate the disc drive light on the Wii.
+A tiny PPC Elf file (entirely handwritten from scratch) that will initiate the disc drive light on the Wii.

 Version: 0.1